padthai-sketch/Project_Jeffrey-the-Real-Estate-RoboAdvisor/README.md

 <ins>Frontend</ins>
 1. Create the Real Estate RoboAdvisor name "Jeffrey" on AWS Lex
 2. Set up intents, utterances, and slots.
-3. Adding Lambda function and test the bot
+3. Add Lambda function and test the bot
+4. Link Google Map with the bot (if possible)

 - Ingrid - Create the Power Point Presentation and README write-up Summary.
 Build LAMBDA Function.